lawnjunk/learnyounix/ag.md

 # ag
-> recursivly search for files by their content
+> recursively search for files by their content

 `$ ag <regular expression> <optional file/dir name>`
 Use ag to look for files by their contents. `ag` can help you figure out where you declared a method, and/or all the places you have used a method.
 You can use the output of `ag` with other programs.
-By default `ag` prints a list of all the files that match a query with numbered occurances of the lines that match the query.
+By default `ag` prints a list of all the files that match a query with numbered occurrences of the lines that match the query.

 ## important flags
 * `-a` seach dot files too